OriginTrail/ReadTheDocs/source/node-setup.rst

 Prerequisites
 -------------

--  Node.js
+-  Minimum of 1Gb of RAM memory
--  ArangoDB or Neo4j
+-  Minimum of 5Gb of storage memory
--  Wallet and some Ether on Rinkeby Test Network (You can see wallet setup instructions here :ref:`wallet-setup`)
+-  Ethereum wallet and some Ether on Rinkeby Test Network (You can see wallet setup instructions here :ref:`wallet-setup`)

 Automatic installation